-At NYU Langone’s Center for the Prevention of Cardiovascular Disease, we believe that proper nutrition is critical to maintaining and improving cardiovascular health.
-Through our Heart Healthy Nutrition Program, our registered dietitian creates a customized meal plan that complements your medical treatment and helps you reach your wellness goals.
+At NYU Langone’s Center for the Prevention of Cardiovascular Disease, we know that proper nutrition is critical to maintaining and improving your cardiovascular health.
+Through our Heart Healthy Nutrition Program, we help you improve your overall wellness.

 - Mediterranean diet, which focuses on fruits, vegetables, whole grains, and monounsaturated fats